-Sometimes quitting signifies a weakness of character or a weakness of faith in God’s provision.
-At other times quitting may signify strength of character and strength of faith in God.
-So let’s think for a minute about the morality of quitting.
+Let’s think for a minute about the morality of quitting something you’ve begun.
+I think it’s very important to realize, especially in this situation, that sometimes quitting signifies a weakness of character or a weakness of faith in God’s provision.
+At other times, quitting may signify strength of character and strength of faith in God.

-And, of course, Brendon’s parents and Brendon himself are rightly concerned that he never quit anything because of weakness of character or lack of faith in God’s positions, especially if there has been some kind of promise or commitment, since promise-breaking is clearly a sin.
+And of course, Brendan’s parents and Brendan himself are rightly concerned that he never quit anything because of weakness of character or lack of faith in God’s positions, especially if there has been some kind of promise or commitment, since breaking a promise is clearly a sin.
 It is a character flaw.
 It dishonors the God of truth.

-Or the activity may be painful — highly demanding exercises that make us very uncomfortable for two hours in the afternoon.
-And we may be unwilling to deny ourselves the pleasures we could be having in the afternoon — and so we quit.
+Or the activity may be painful — like, highly demanding exercises that make us very uncomfortable for two hours in the afternoon.
+And we may be unwilling to deny ourselves the pleasures we could be having in the afternoon, and so we quit.
 And that lack of discipline and self-denial is not a virtue.
 It is a weakness.

 Or the activity may be boring, though it is fruitful.
-But we may be so addicted to lots of stimulation that we are simply unwilling to be bored in any period of our lives — and so we quit.
-And that is a sin and a weakness that Brendon’s parents would surely want to warn him against.
+But we may be so addicted to lots of stimulation that we are simply unwilling to be bored in any period of our lives, and so we quit.
+And that is a sin and a weakness that Brendan’s parents would surely want to warn him against.

-Or the activity may be: I am not very good at it.
-And so I am not getting a lot of praise.
+Or I may not be very good at a given activity, and so I am not getting a lot of praise.
 I am sort of performing in an average, acceptable way, but not much applause is coming to me.
-And frankly I very much like to get applause, and so I am going to quit this activity no matter how useful it is for me or others, because I want to go somewhere where I can get more praise and more applause.
+And frankly, I very much like to get applause, and so I am going to quit this activity no matter how useful it is for me or others, because I want to go somewhere where I can get more praise and more applause.

-So it is really plain that Brendon is right.
-His folks are right.
-Quitting is often a sign of weakness and flaws, and we should do everything we can to not quit under such circumstances.
+So it is really plain that Brendan is right and his folks are right: quitting is often a sign of weakness and flaws, and we should do everything we can to not quit under such circumstances.

 Or the activity may be proving lots of money is coming in.
 So you have a job that is just paying like crazy, but you find it involves you in some compromised behaviors, shady dealings, harsh personnel strategies.
 To walk away from that kind of money would be a biblical virtue as we put people above money.